Football - American

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

 The Analytical Way I Approached to Pass Blocking Part Einstein Part Hulk Smash

 The offensive line is the most underappreciated position on the field.
-While playing on the offensive line, you have to be part Einstein and part Hulk smash.
+While playing on the offensive line, you have to be part Einstein and part Hulk Smash.
 You have to be able to display intelligence by understanding your opponent.
 What do they do well?
 What don’t they do well?
 And, what could they do that makes them more effective as it pertains to that week’s game plan versus the skillset that you possess?

 Lastly, you have to consider the environment you’re playing in and what adjustments you will have to make to be able to react effectively to confrontations.